-What I love about the Jain temples is the beauty in small details and the statues of the gods that look so calm and serene.
+What I love about the Jain temples is the beauty in small details.
+The Jain temples of Delwara were built between the 11th and 13th centuries and are renowned for their intricate carvings, beautiful marble work, and stunning architecture.
+The small statues of the gods look very calm and serene.
 I can see why they call Delwara the town of Gods.

 Delwara is 40 Minutes from Udaipur and makes a perfect day trip.
 You can take a taxi or the local bus.
-From 07:30 AM till 17:00 PM there are frequent buses between Udaipur and Delwara (at least 2 per hour).
+From 07:30 AM till 17:00 PM there are frequent buses from Udaipur (at least 2 per hour).

-The Delwara heritage walking tour costs 500 Rs per person (discounts for bigger groups are available).
+The Delwara heritage walking tour costs 500 Rs per person (as of 2019, prices may change and discounts for bigger groups are available).
 They are organised by Seva Mandir.
-If you want to arrange a tour you can contact them by calling them at: +91 8107495390 or by e-mail at: email@example.com.
-Tours can be arranged between 10 AM till 6 PM 7 days per week and last between 2 – 3 hours.
+If you want to arrange a tour you can contact them by calling them at: +91 8107495390 or by e-mail at: [email protected].
+Tours are between 10 AM till 6 PM 7 days per week and last between 2 – 3 hours.

 It is best to visit on a day trip from Udaipur.
 In Udaipur I can recommend

 Budget: Musafir hostel or Zostel hostel.
 Zostel hostel has become a reliable chain in India that stands for clean hostels with excellent facilities and friendly staff.
 Can’t really go wrong staying in a zostel and they have one in Udaipur too.